+As of

-As of December 31,
+December 31, December 32

-2023 2022
+2024 2023

-\$1,247,904 \$1,247,904
+Additional paid-in capital \$1,247,904 \$1,247,904

-1 1
+Exercise disgorgement 1 1

-948 592
+Cash dividend unclaimed for over five years 1,126 948

-8,587 8,587
+Share of changes in net assets of associates 8,587 8,587

+and joint ventures accounted for using the

+equity method

-\$1,257,440 \$1,257,084
+Total \$1,257,618 \$1,257,440

-2023 \$1,247,904 1 948 8,587

-According to the company Act, the capital reserve shall not be used except for making good the deficit of the company.
-When a company incurs no loss, it may distribute the capital reserves related to the income derived from the issuance of new shares at a premium or income from endowments received by the company.
+According to the Company Act, the capital surplus reserve shall not be used except for making good the deficit of the Company.
+When a Company incurs no loss, it may distribute the capital reserves related to the income derived from the issuance of new shares at a premium or income from endowments received by the company.
 The distribution could be made in cash or in the form of dividend shares to its shareholders in proportion to the number of shares being held by each of them.